Epilepsy is a neurological condition that causes a sudden spurt of electrical

 Whatever kind of epilepsy you have, or whatever its origin, the Epilepsy

-Program at Beth Israel Medical Center will work with you to understand
+Program at Mount Sinai Beth Israel will work with you to understand

 how the disease has manifested itself and how best to approach management.